Last Updated: September 29, 2023

 Stocks for the Long Run, by Jeremy Siegel, is usually the first book I recommend to more experienced investors.
 He goes into lots of informative detail on lots of investing concepts you’ve probably only heard of in passing.

 A Random Walk Down Wall Street, by Burton Malkiel, teaches you about the statistical nature of the markets, and how you can use that knowledge to overcome investing mistakes.
 Given my background in statistical estimation, I really enjoy how this book brings those concepts to many people.
-The 13th Edition is getting released January 3, 2023.
+The 13th Edition was released January 3, 2023.

 The Little Book of Common Sense Investing, by John Bogle, the founder of Vanguard and essentially the person that made index fund investing possible, is a classic investing book.
 If you’re wondering about why some people are so obsessed with index funds, Vanguard, and John Bogle, this book will give you a very good window into their obsession (and why they’re often referred to as “Bogleheads”).